thakim1/PicoMul/README.md

 # Acknolwedgements
 Team: [Karel](https://github.com/KarelRusy), [Marcus](https://github.com/marcus-meysel), me

-Special thanks to [Stefan](https://github.com/SteBaj/LDISPython) and [Chrisitan](https://github.com/christian-krieg) for providing us with a golden model for verification and for their support.
+Special thanks to [Stefan](https://github.com/SteBaj/LDISPython) and [Christian](https://github.com/christian-krieg) for providing us with the golden model for verification and for their support.